 Research

 How do embodied experiences come to be made into data?
 My first book project, Quantifying the Body: Disability, Data, and Governance in Urban India, draws on my doctoral dissertation to understand who comes to be legally counted as disabled.
 I look at how disability as a category is enumerated and identified in India, which is usually through an evaluation resulting in a disability percentage.
-I do so by following three forms of identity documentation -- the paper-based disability certificate, the digital unique ID card, and the Aadhaar card -- where the body is central as data.
+I do so by following two forms of identity documentation -- the paper-based disability certificate and the digital unique ID card -- where the body is central as data.
 Drawing on three years of ethnographic fieldwork and archival research, my work foregrounds the perspectives of disabled people and communities in attending to the stakes of political recognition.
 Through Quantifying the Body, I demonstrate that disabled citizenship is often a state of being in flux and that disability certification is a process through which ideas of normalcy, belonging and citizenship are made and re-made.

 Among other things, my research is guided by what I term “disability as orientation” to research and to the world.
 Drawing from a rich body of writing on disability justice, my scholarship is a meditation on staying with a disability as a topic, method, praxis, and life itself.
 For a selection of writing that has emerged from this orientation, please see the public-facing section of my Writings page.